Cite this

 \[\begin{aligned} W(\boldsymbol{\mathrm{X}}) = H_{\text{max}}(\mathcal{X}\times\mathcal{X}\times...) - H(\mathrm{X}_1, \mathrm{X}_2,...) \end{aligned}\]

 Redundancy now depends on higher-order interactions between variables, not just on each variable’s individual distribution.
-In the example above \(H(\mathrm{X}_k) = H_{\text{max}}(\mathcal{X})\), all colors are equally likely for every draw in the absence of any information about the outcomes of other draws.
-But the joint distribution in our example is not the maximum entropy distribution, because the information present in the distribution of one random variable is shared by others.
-This manifests in our ability to do much better than random chance in guessing the next color in a sequence given knowledge of the previous ones.
-The maximum entropy joint distribution would be independent and identically distributed random events, each of which has equal probability over all of its states.
+In the example above, \(H(\mathrm{X}_k) = H_{\text{max}}(\mathcal{X})\): all colors are equally likely for every draw in the absence of any information about the outcomes of other draws.
+But the joint distribution is not the maximum entropy distribution, because the information present in one random variable is shared by others.
+This is why we can do much better than random chance in guessing the next color given knowledge of the previous ones.
+The maximum entropy joint distribution would be independent and identically distributed random events, each with equal probability over all states.

 2.9 Probability densities and differential entropy